Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Discussion of Results

 \subsection{Om diagnostic}

-The behavior of the Om diagnostic function \cite{ref90} allows for the categorization of theories regarding cosmic dark energy.
+The behavior of the Om diagnostic function \cite{ref133} allows for the categorization of theories regarding cosmic dark energy.
 The Om diagnostic function for a spatially homogeneous universe is defined as follows.

-Here, $H_{0}$ represents the present value of the Hubble parameter, while $H(z)$ denotes the Hubble parameter as defined in Eq.\,\eqref{eq36}.
+Here, $H_{0}$ represents the present value of the Hubble parameter, while $H(z)$ denotes the Hubble parameter as defined in Eq.\,\eqref{eq38}.
 A positive slope of \( Om(z) \) indicates phantom motion, whereas a negative slope signifies quintessence motion.
-The LambdaCDM model is characterized by the constant $Om(z)$.\\
+The $\Lambda$CDM model is characterized by the constant $Om(z)$.\\

-Figure 8 illustrates the behavior of the $Om(z)$ function in relation to $z$ for the model we derived.
-Figure 8 indicates that the slope of the $Om(z)$ curve is negative, suggesting that our universe model exhibits characteristics similar to those of a quintessence dark energy model.
-Furthermore, it is evident that in the late-time future, the value of $Om(z)$ approaches a constant, indicating that our derived model converges to the $\Lambda$CDM stage in this timeframe.
+Figure 10 illustrates the behavior of the $Om(z)$ function over $z$ for the model we derived.
+Figure 10 indicates that the slope of the $Om(z)$ curve is negative, suggesting that our universe model exhibits characteristics similar to those of a quintessence dark energy model.
+Furthermore, it is evident that in the late-time future, the value of $Om(z)$ approaches a constant, indicating that our derived model converges to the $\Lambda$CDM stage in late-time future.